afiosman/deep-learning-KBP-methods-for-rt-dose-prediction/README.md

 The datasets can be found in the OpenKBP - 2020 AAPM Grand Challenge repository at https://competitions.codalab.org/competitions/23428.

 # Paper
-Please cite this paper: XXXXXX
+Please cite this paper: Osman AFI, Tamam NM, Yousif YAM.
+A comparative study of deep learning-based knowledge-based planning methods for 3D dose distribution prediction of head and neck.J Appl Clin Med Phys.
+2023;e14015. https://doi.org/10.1002/acm2.14015